|Nutritional Guidelines (per serving)|

 Use a fork to scrape the cooked spaghetti squash into strands.

 While still warm, top the cooked spaghetti squash with a pat of butter and sprinkle with salt and pepper.
+Top with grated Parmesan, pecorino, or aged Gouda cheese, if you like.
+Enjoy.

-How To Cook Squash in Microwave
+How to Cook Squash in Microwave

 Poke the spaghetti squash all over with a fork, then microwave it on high for 5 minutes.
 Poke it a bit more to see how it's cooking, then microwave in 2-minute bursts until the squash is cooked and tender all the way through—about a total of 10 to 12 minutes.